dywisor/roverlay/doc/rst/usage.rst

    will be read as normal *dependency strings*.

 Selfdep
-   This is another name for *dependency strings* that are resolved by an R package with the same name, which is also part of the overlay being created.
+   This is a classification for dependencies on packages which are also part of the overlay being created.
+Typically, selfdeps refer to other R packages, but there may be a few exceptions.

+   roverlay validates *selfdeps* during overlay creation, which is the most significant difference to non-*selfdeps*.

+   Selfdep rules can be written by prefixing a single rule with ``@selfdep`` (in a separate text line) or by adding ``selfdep`` to the dependency rule type.

+   There is a second variant of selfdeps, *true selfdeps*, which resolve a *dependency string* as R package with the same name.

-   Example: *zoo* is resolved as *sci-R/zoo*, assuming that `OVERLAY_CATEGORY`_ is set to *sci-R*
+   Example: *zoo* is resolved as *sci-R/zoo*, assuming that `OVERLAY_CATEGORY`_ is set to *sci-R*.

-   Writing selfdep rules is not necessary since *roverlay* automatically creates rules for all known R packages (see `Dynamic Selfdep Rule Pool`_ for details).
+   Writing such selfdep rules is not necessary since *roverlay* automatically creates rules for all known R packages at runtime (see `Dynamic Selfdep Rule Pool`_ for details).

    There are a few exceptions to that in which case selfdep rules have to be written: